 Jerusalem: Israel’s women received some very unfortunate and disconcerting news today.
 In a controversial ruling, the Knesset mandated that starting this year, drawing eight whiskers on your face with a magic marker will not constitute a real Purim costume.
 President Rivlin further explained the new law and its far-reaching ramifications.

 “Today Israel is making a statement.
 Ladies, you can’t just draw some lines on your cheeks, draw a cute triangle on your nose, and call it a Purim costume.
 Not even if you’re kinda hot.
 Not even if you wear a fake cat ears headband.
 Not even if you wear a black bodysuit.”
 The President consulted with several lawmakers for a moment and then corrected himself.
-“OK, OK, maybe if you were a black bodysuit.”
+“OK, OK, maybe if you wear a black bodysuit.”

 Needless to say, reaction to the ruling among Israel’s women was swift.